All Hands on Deck: Providing Safe, Affordable, and Equitable Housing for Every New Yorker

 Community boards are a crucial part of local democracy as a voice on a range of issues—perhaps most prominently on land use policy.
 However, in many cases the makeup of community boards are not representative of the community districts that they represent, including with respect to age, race, ethnicity, and gender identity.
 Community board meetings and hearings also favor those with the time and savvy to attend during the workweek, often after little effective public notice.
 A Donovan administration would work with the City Council and borough presidents to reform the appointment process and ensure that community board meetings represent an accurate reflection of the opinions of the community.

-Support state legislation to raise the 12.0 floor area ratio (FAR) cap as applied to affordable units, and to curb exclusionary zoning in NYC suburbs
+Support state legislation to raise the 12.0 floor area ratio (FAR) cap as applied to affordable units, and to curb exclusionary zoning in New York City suburbs

 Second, we must recognize that affordability is a crisis which does not follow the boundaries of the five boroughs.
 New York City’s suburbs, including those in New York State, have some of the most exclusionary land use policies in the country, often preventing all but the most affluent from owning or renting.
 Shaun Donovan will advocate for reform of these policies, bringing his experience as President Obama’s cabinet secretary overseeing housing in crafting policies to ensure that all communities do their fair share to support low- and moderate-income housing.